StaffanMelin/dstudio/docs/dstudio-doc.md

 ### Example 12 - Haxophone with drone background

-TODO

 Solo voice with single-voice drone background.

-Uses a foot controller.
+Uses a controller.

+Code for Arduino in `/arduino/controller".

+Test code for connection to controller in `/test_serial`.

 ### Example 13 - Haxophone with space music background

-TODO

 Solo voice with example 10 as background.

 ### Example 15 - Touch screen drone

 TODO

 Six voice drone machine with touch screen UI.
+WIP - for next version of DStudio.